 1. Start by making the pastry.
 Mix 150g flour with a pinch of salt.
 Cut the fridge cold butter into 1-2cm-thick cubes.
 Add them to the flour and rub in with your fingertips till it makes fine breadcrumbs (if you have a food processor, you can whizz them together for a few secs).

-2. Add 4 tbsp very cold water and stir with a fork to bring it together into a soft, silk (not sticky) dough.
+2. Add 4 tbsp very cold water and stir with a fork to bring it together into a soft, silky (not sticky) dough.
 Add more water if it's not quite coming together.
 It should be smooth, but not wet.

 3. Turn the dough out onto a floured surface.
 Pat into a rectangle, then roll out to make a rectangle 1-2cm thick.